perlsdiver/InteractiveDataVizPortfolio/README.md

 This class was incredibly challenging for me, the greatest difficulty being maintaining enough of a working grasp of JavaScript syntax to make my d3.js code work.
 I learned a significant quantity of new information and was exposed to ways of thinking that were far outside of my discipline or learning scope.
 I got to meet and connect with students from two very intersting Master's programs at The Graduate Center, and I got to learn from a professional information designer and visualization expert.
 I was also exposed to several creative practices and ideational tools that I was unaware of.
 So in that regard, this class was a 'success,' but I feel that where I currently stand, I have failed to grasp some fundamentals and properly execute the code.
 That is a little deflating.

 In retrospect, perhaps I should have taken some time to learn JavaScript ahead of time, or recruited additional support earlier on to help me stay on track.
-As a student in a PhD program at The Graduate Center, I was on a waitlist for registration and notified of my eligiblity for the class while on my honeymoon, a few days before I returned right before the Spring semester.
+As a student in a Ph.D. program at The Graduate Center, I was on a waitlist for registration and notified of my eligiblity for the class while on my honeymoon - only a few days before I returned to NYC, right before the Spring semester.
 Prior to notification, I had mapped out an alternative course path for the semester.
-But the opportunity to take this class and gain hands-on exposure to D3.js was hard to pass up.
+But the opportunity to take this class and gain hands-on exposure to d3.js was hard to pass up, though perhaps my interest was more in learning about how d3 works and how it functions as a tool that people use (and in that regard, perhaps I was paying more attention, unconsciously, to the class discussion and dynamics than the technical instruction?).
 So my output reflected this rough starting point, lack of familiarity with the foundations, and a very busy semester with many time commimtents and a few difficult life events that impacted my studies.

 **Data selection and design choices**